Roofing dumpster rental in Omaha

 Asphalt Shingle Weight and Tonnage Planning

-Roofers weigh shingles by square: three-tab averages 250 pounds; architectural laminate runs closer to 400.
-A typical 25-square tear-off lands between three and five tons before underlayment is added.
-How does that translate to a 10-yard?
-The hooklift truck routes the load within the weight limit so you never cap out on a single pickup.
+Roofers know three-tab shingles average 250 pounds a square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment is added, so how does that route to a 10-yard dumpster?
+A hooklift truck can haul more tonnage but must stay inside the weight limit on a single pickup.

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—which handles combined loads—instead of the standard roofing line.
-This keeps the processing and disposal costs accurate for your project.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—keeping workflows organized and efficient.
+Pure asphalt tear-offs remain on our standard roofing lineup, ensuring proper material processing for everyone.

 Driveway Placement for Roofing Crew Workflow